Accounting (ACC) Courses

 ACC 354 Business Software (3) Practical applications of general ledger/bookkeeping for small businesses.
 Firms of various industries will be used as examples.
 Focus will be on internal controls, accounting tasks, and comparative product analysis.
 Comparisons will be made from the standpoint of controls, suitability for task, ease of use, and functionality.
 Pre: Admission to Professional Business Program, ACC 251, junior standing.
 Co-requisite registration with ACC 350.

-ACC 358 Governmental Acct (3) Accounting principles as applied to nonprofit organizations, including government.
+ACC 358 Governmental Accounting (3) Accounting principles as applied to nonprofit organizations, including government.
 Emphasis on budgetary control and fund accounting.
-Pre: Admission to Professional Business Program, and ACC 251.
+Pre: Admission to Professional Business Program, and ACC 351.

 ACC 400 Internship in Accounting (3) Supervised on-the-job experience in an accounting position in business or government agency.
 Comprehensive report by student, meetings with faculty adviser, and performance appraisal from employer required.
-Pre: Minimum cumulative GPA of 3.00; compatibility with career interests; pre-approved job placement and internship contract and instructor's consent.
+Pre: ACC 351; Minimum cumulative GPA of 3.00; compatibility with career interests; pre-approved job placement, internship contract and instructor's consent.
 (Same as BUS 400).

 ACC 450 Advanced Accounting (3) The application of generally accepted accounting principles to specialized accounting entities: partnerships, branches, affiliated companies, estates and trusts; and to special topics including consolidations.
 Pre: Admission to Professional Business Program, ACC 351.